- Contributions to Music Education

 Contributions to Music Education

 For digital retrieval of CME, issues are offered through a number of subscription database sources.
-These include the International Index of Music Periodicals (IIMP), ProQuest (Central, Professional Central, Education Journals), EBSCO, ERIC, WorldCat, and others.
-Currently digital copies are accessible from 2005, and full digitization by JSTOR and RILM is in progress (likely complete by 2015 and 2016, respectively).
+These include the International Index of Music Periodicals (IIMP), ProQuest (Central, Professional Central, Education Journals), EBSCO, ERIC, WorldCat, and others (2005-2015).
+Full-text archives are housed in JSTOR (1972-2011) in Arts & Sciences XIII.
+Full digitization by RILM is in progress, likely complete by late-2016.
 Through these electronic databases CME is available in 170+ countries internationally, and is now more widely available than at any other point in its history.

 There are currently 200+ institutional subscribers, several of which hold full-sets back to 1972.
 A CME archival set is currently being populated and housed with the OMEA Official Papers in the Center for Archival Collections at Bowling Green State University in Ohio, USA.
 For those interested in receiving the print version of the journal, please click the subscriptions tab (above) for more details.
 Further information is also available there on the publication schedule moving forward.